Buffalo, Lackawanna, Amherst and others remain under travel ban; driving restrictions lifted in Tonawanda, Orchard Park

-Erie County announced updates to the driving ban early Monday morning as cleanup continued from the deadly blizzard that hit Western New York.
+Erie County announced updates to the driving ban Monday as cleanup continued from the deadly blizzard that hit Western New York.

-County Executive Mark Poloncarz said that, as of 7 a.m.
-Monday, the driving ban was still in effect for the cities of Buffalo and Lackawanna as well as the towns of Amherst, Cheektowaga, Clarence, Evans, Hamburg and West Seneca.
+County Executive Mark Poloncarz said that, as of midday Monday, the driving ban was still in effect for the cities of Buffalo and Lackawanna as well as the towns of Amherst, Cheektowaga, Clarence, Evans and Hamburg.

-"It is lifted for all other towns as of 7 a.m.," Poloncarz tweeted, noting driving advisories remain for those areas no longer under a travel ban.
+At about 12:30 p.m., Poloncarz announced the driving ban in West Seneca had been downgraded to a driving/travel advisory.
+Driving advisories also remain in other Erie County municipalities no longer under a travel ban.

 The Orchard Park Police Department said at about 6:30 a.m.
 Monday that the driving ban in the town and village of Orchard Park was lifted.
 A travel advisory, however, remained until further notice.